-- You can’t contribute to or reimburse yourself from a Health Savings Account (HSA) and have a general purpose Health Flexible Spending Account (FSA) for overlapping months.
+- You can’t contribute to a Health Savings Account (HSA) and have a general purpose Health Flexible Spending Account (FSA) for overlapping months.

 - And, if you are married, your spouse can’t have a general purpose Health FSA at the same time either.